joelek/ts-autoguard/readme.md

-UndefinedType = OptionalWS "undefined" OptionalWS UnionBodyTail = OptionalWS "|" OptionalWS Type UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = BooleanType or NullType or NumberType or StringType or UndefinedType ComplexType = ArrayType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or ComplexType
+UndefinedType = OptionalWS "undefined" OptionalWS UnionBodyTail = OptionalWS "|" OptionalWS Type UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType ComplexType = ArrayType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or ComplexType
 SchemaDefinition = ObjectType